 “Oat beta-glucans with a high molar mass increased activity of autophagy in colon tissue of control animals without colitis.”

 If we don’t do that, eat oats to treat inflammation:

 “Confirms significant effect of oat beta-glucans in reducing expression of Caspase-3 during ongoing inflammation, with low-molar-mass beta-glucans having a stronger effect.”

 I eat primarily low- and medium-molecular-weight oat β-glucan twice a day with 3-day-old hulled Avena sativa oat sprouts.
 For breakfast I eat primarily high-molecular-weight oat β-glucan in hulless Avena nuda oats soaked 16+ hours and microwaved 20 minutes at 80% power in a 1000W microwave.

 An oats β-glucan clinical trial tested low-, medium-, and high-molecular-weight oat β-glucan in 14 people.
 It found:

 “Bioprocessing of oat bran with enzyme treatment, causing depolymerization of β-glucan, affects nutritional properties of bran and functional properties of β-glucan in human gastrointestinal tract.”

 Neither study investigated gut microbiota.
 Pretty sure our hosted microorganisms had roles in both studies’ findings.

-See Reinforce your immune memory every day for a related 2021 rodent study.
+See the third paper of Reinforce your immune memory every day for a related 2021 rodent study.